-Previously, and in direct response to the feedback that the Company and its Board of Directors received through Shareholder Engagement initiatives, the HRCG Committee expanded the list of benchmark companies to further broaden the data set they refer to when gauging the appropriateness of Linamar's compensation philosophy and outcomes.
-These additions were heavily influenced by the comparator suggestions of our shareholders and through the growing dialogue between the Company and proxy advisory firms ISS and Glass Lewis.
-The additional entities included in the peer benchmark were Cooper-Standard Holdings Inc., Cummins Inc., Emerson Electric Co., Illinois
+The HRCG Committee maintains the list of benchmark companies to gauge the appropriateness of Linamar's compensation philosophy and outcomes.
+These companies remain heavily influenced by the comparator suggestions of our shareholders and through the growing dialogue between the Company and proxy advisory firms such as ISS and Glass Lewis.